ERPGulf/changAI/README.md

 ✔ Examples:

 * Get all employees.
-* How many sales invoices were issued in the last quarter?
+* How many sales orders were created last week?
 * How many sales invoices are there?
 * How many sales invoices have discounts?
 * How many Sales invoices are unpaid?